Dear Students and Faculty,

 Exploring and driving the future of food through awareness, higher education and changing perspectives.

-The GLi center in Rome provides a strategic European base for education and research collaborations.
+Gustolab International Food Systems and Sustainability (GLi) in Rome provides a strategic European base for education and research collaborations.
 Since its establishment with the first University of Illinois at Urbana- Champaign Program in 2007, thousands of foreign students and researchers have benefited from our center’s strong links throughout Europe.

 I have been privileged to work as Director of GLi since its inception.
 As a researcher and innovator, I have found GLi to be an incredible place to foster cross-disciplinary thinking, and to educate and inspire and to enable new thinking and innovations to reach the food world and market.

 The synergies, collaborations and new endeavors that have come out in our programs have been spectacular right from the start.
 Several new initiatives and fast moving programs emerged from the first pilot program of the University of Illinois at Urbana-Champaign, including Faculty-Led Programs, Food Tours and Alumni excursions.